martppa/kthot/README.md

 ### Referencing objects in Kotlin

 Use object's definitions to declare them (e.g `JsString.def()`).
-Definitions are references, every object reference (e.g `JsString.ref()`) can be assigned to a Kotlin object to interact with it.
+Definitions are references, every object reference (e.g `JsString.def()`) can be assigned to a Kotlin object to interact with it.
 In the example below the `JsString` definition is stored in `stringValue`, then the first character of 'Juan' is printed.

 ```kotlin
 val syntax = js {